 As the area around the Air Conditioner or Heat Pump settles, the pad that supports the unit can unlevel.
 It's important for continued reliability that the air conditioner be level, or in the case of a heat pump only a slight slope occurs.
-A professional air conditioning company can help in this area.
+A certified contractor can help in this area.

 Pest control can really help.

 In homes around the country, ants and bugs can be attracted to the electrical components within the outdoor air conditioner or heat pump.
 These bugs may actually cause the unit to malfunction and not start.
 An environmentally safe pesticide spread around the base of the unit can help prevent insect infestation.

 If you don't have one yet, get a programmable thermostat now.

 The EPA estimates that the proper use of a programmable thermostat can save as much as 15% more on the air conditioning portion of your home's energy costs.
 Strand Brothers recommends a NEST Thermostat for its learning properties to automate the programming of the thermostat.